wildlifeniki/crossword_together/README.md

 * User logs in to view profile or start new game
 * Can view profile stats and log out from profile page
 * Leaderboard ranked by in-app stats
-* Start new crossword game, option to check validity of board and autochecks when puzzle is complete
+* Start new crossword game, option to check validity of board and has manual check to see when puzzle is complete
 * Start new game and send invites to other users (username search function to add users)
 * Tap on active game to enter game
 * Allow player to request control of board and only active host can make changes on board
 * Any player can tap on tiles to view clue for corresponding word
-* Zoom in and out of board
+* Zoom in and out of board (not implementing)

 **Optional Nice-to-have Stories**
 * Have recently played with users showing when search bar is empty in invite screen